☆ Tasty Tim ☆

-Tasty’s life reads rather like clubland’s history itself and telling it in its entirety would require a book at least the size of the Holy Bible, only with more entertainment value.
+Tasty’s story reads rather like clubland’s history itself and telling it in its entirety would require a book at least the size of the Holy Bible, only it would certainly offer more entertainment value.

 Let’s go right back to Tasty’s wild teenage dream about swishing around the world’s discos, wearing gigantic wigs, lashings of glitter, powergloss and very little else, shall we?
-It undoubtedly materialised beyond all expectation.
-Alas, an early spanner in the work in an otherwise promising path proved to be his brief crack at a pop career which ended abruptly when the brace of singles he got signed for sank without a trace.
-Neither a pointless (his own admission) cover of Sugar Sugar, the inane late 60s bubblegum ditty, nor its marginally better B-side revolving around Gary Glitter’s platform boots, had a subject likely to be trending in the early 80s’ fast-moving fashion and momentous music climate.
-As for its even less significant follow-up, I’m afraid it doesn’t warrant a mention.
-In retrospect, it seems rather a shame as it possibly would’ve just taken half a decent original track for him to break into the charts, even if only its lower reaches.
+The dream undoubtedly materialised beyond all expectation.
+Alas, an early spanner in the work in an otherwise promising path proved to be his brief crack at pop stardom which ended abruptly when the brace of singles he got signed for sank without a trace.
+Neither a pointless cover (his own admission) of Sugar Sugar, the inane late 60s bubblegum ditty, nor its marginally better B-side revolving around Gary Glitter’s platform boots, had a subject likely to be trending in the early 80s’ fast-moving fashion and momentous music climate.
+As for its even less significant follow-up, I’m afraid it doesn’t in fact warrant a mention.
+In retrospect, it seems rather a shame as it possibly would’ve just taken half a decent original track and proper promotion for him to break into the charts, even if only in its lower reaches.
 The floodgates to androgynous performers, regardless of whether they could sing or not, were already wide open by then and he certainly looked gorgeous and had a likeable attitude to boot.

 Bear in mind that, like in any society, the club scene has institutionalised, untold rules which one must abide by in order to rise within its hierarchical system.
 First and foremost, the only altar to worship at is Sharess’s, the enticing deity of hedonism.
-Just as crucially, one should really brush aside mere considerations of sincerity or integrity in favour of unashamed glory hunting, expansive air-kissing and greeting prominent or on-trend folk with backhanded compliments, the likes of “You’re on fire, gurrrl!” or “Lookin’ gorge, dahlin’!”, even if they appear to have worked their look in pitch darkness and if their make-up has already spread all over the club.
+Just as crucially, one should really brush aside mere considerations of sincerity in favour of unashamed glory hunting, expansive air-kissing and greeting on-trend folk with backhanded compliments, the likes of “You’re on fire, gurrrl!” or “Lookin’ gorge, dahlin’!”, even if they appear to have worked their look in pitch darkness and if their make-up has already spread all over the club.
 Naturally, this simplistic description of the shallow night-clubbing world that we know and love needs to be taken with a good pinch of salt.
 However, I don’t know many connoisseurs who would argue that it pretty much sums it up.

-If he’s perfectly honest, Tim will agree that he embraced the etiquette himself as well whenever it suited him.
-He also championed what is generally perceived as the impeccable “textbook disco attitude”.
-That largely explains his continued popularity within the club circuit he was eager to be part of right from the start.
+If he’s perfectly honest, Tim will agree that he embraced the etiquette himself whenever it suited him.
+On the other hand, he also championed what is generally perceived as the impeccable “textbook disco attitude”, which involves making an effort to be charming, needless to say at least face to face.
+That largely explains his continued popularity within the very club circuit he was eager to be part of right from the start.
 The reality is, as a newbie, he more than likely took it for granted that the prevalent frivolity and artifice came with the territory, therefore had to be applied regardless.
-Furthermore, the scene’s demimonde and sycophants who’ve continually latched on to him – more often than not encouraged by him – were more affected themselves to tell him otherwise.
+Furthermore, the scene’s demimonde and sycophants who’ve continually latched on to him – more often than not encouraged by him – were just as affected themselves to tell him otherwise.

-A subsequent lengthy spell as door whore at NYC’s Disco 2000, The Limelight’s legendary Wednesday club night where the vibrant Party Monster scene of the ’90s peaked, prompted him to return to Blighty in order to DJ again and even take a stab at studio production with the T-Total project.
-He befriended producer Robert Michael while working at Kinky and they decided to put a record out.
-It got radio airplay and entered the dance charts, so they followed it up with a string of EPs and remixes for Boy George, The Pet Shop Boys, etc. Robert was basically twiddling the knobs while Tim lounged on the studio sofa, discussing hair products (sic).
-It went swimmingly until Robert died of cancer and Tasty never found someone to work with he liked so much again and that basically was the end of that.
+In a complete change of scenery, a subsequent lengthy spell as door whore at NYC’s Disco 2000, The Limelight’s now legendary Wednesday club night where the vibrant Party Monster scene of the ’90s peaked, got him brownie points stateside.
+He eventually decided to return to Blighty in order to DJ again and even take a stab at studio production within the T-Total project.
+He’d indeed befriended producer Robert Michael, ine the early days of Kinky, and they put a record out together on Tim’s return to London.
+It got radio airplay and entered the dance charts, so they followed it up with a string of EPs as well as remixes for Boy George, The Pet Shop Boys, etc. Robert was basically twiddling the knobs while Tim lounged on the studio sofa, discussing hair products (sic).
+It went on rather swimmingly until Robert passed away and Tasty never found someone to work with he liked as much again and that basically was the end of that.

-Still, I always pay my dues and, regardless of the thoughtlessness and the sharp tongue, avoiding Naughty Tim would be quite unfathomable.
-He still scores points for sprucing himself up time and time again and for showing that he’s quite capable of having a blast playing out.
-Not to mention that he does make an effort to be totally charming when he wants to be – needless to say, at least face to face.
+Still, I always pay my dues and, regardless of the thoughtlessness, disliking Tim would be quite unfathomable.
+He still scores points for sprucing himself up time and time again and showing that he’s perfectly capable of having a blast playing his DJ sets.

-I do realise how extraordinary it is that the guy’s been on the scene for donkey’s years and that never even seems to be an issue either to himself or anyone else.
-Would that simply be because he appears to love playing music so much?
+I realise how extraordinary it is that the guy’s been on the scene for donkey’s years and that never even seems to be an issue either to himself or anyone else.
+They hardly come – disco-damaged or not – any more seasoned than that, do they?!?

-Scroll down and click if images don’t automatically roll out to the bottom of the page.
+Scroll down and click if images don’t automatically roll out.
 Click on any image to enlarge.